 *this article contains affiliate links for your convenience, full disclosures here

 Cardstock in the color of your choice – I prefer lighter weight (65lb) cardstock paper because it flexes easier when curling the petals.
 I also like cardstock that doesn’t have a white core.
 Here are some of my favorites:

 Glue – I like tacky glue mostly because I don’t like to get out the glue gun when I don’t have to.
 I get the smaller size from Michaels so its easier to use but you can also order it from Amazon as well.

 Paper clip – this is optional but it helps

 Let’s get started…

-How to make a paper rose
+How to make a rose with paper step by step

 Step 1: Print your free rose paper flower template